sexyboimanav/Tunix-tools/README.md

-# Tunix-tools
+# Tunix Tools

-➡️ Address Generator You can use address in inbuilt stripe sites ➡️ You can change your user agent in case of user agent blocked by some sites ➡️ Temp-mail generator  you can generate temp-mail from the extension and get mails on the extension ➡️ You can save your favorite bins and can get access to bins from the extension ➡️ You can do bin lookup on extension  and you can generate cards from bin on the extension ➡️ Affiliate Detector No need to search for  affiliate on the website just paste the website URL it will directly give u dashboard link
+A powerful extension with multiple utilities for streamlined workflows.

+## Features

+- **Address Generator**
+  Generate addresses directly usable in built-in Stripe sites.

+- **User Agent Switcher**
+  Change your user agent easily when sites block specific agents.

+- **Temp-Mail Generator**
+  Create temporary email addresses and receive emails within the extension.

+- **BIN Management**
+  Save your favorite BINs and access them anytime from the extension.

+- **BIN Lookup & Card Generator**
+  Perform BIN lookups and generate cards directly from BINs within the extension.

+- **Affiliate Detector**
+  Simply paste a website URL to instantly retrieve its dashboard link—no manual affiliate searching required.